ValeevGroup/tiledarray/INSTALL.md

   - BLAS and LAPACK libraries

 Optional prerequisites:
+- for execution on GPGPUs:
+  - device programming runtime:
-- [CUDA compiler and runtime](https://developer.nvidia.com/cuda-zone) -- for execution on CUDA-enabled accelerators.
+    - [CUDA compiler and runtime](https://developer.nvidia.com/cuda-zone) -- for execution on NVIDIA's CUDA-enabled accelerators.
 CUDA 11 or later is required.
-Support for CUDA also requires the following additional prerequisites, both of which will be built and installed automatically if missing:
+    - [HIP/ROCm compiler and runtime](https://developer.nvidia.com/cuda-zone) -- for execution on AMD's ROCm-enabled accelerators.
+Note that TiledArray does not use ROCm directly but its C++ Heterogeneous-Compute Interface for Portability, `HIP`; although HIP can also be used to program CUDA-enabled devices, in TiledArray it is used only to program ROCm devices, hence ROCm and HIP will be used interchangeably.
-  - [LibreTT](github.com/victor-anisimov/LibreTT) -- free tensor transpose library for CUDA, HIP, and SYCL platforms that is based on the [original cuTT library](github.com/ap-hynninen/cutt) extended to provide thread-safety improvements (via github.com/ValeevGroup/cutt) and extended to non-CUDA platforms by [@victor-anisimov](github.com/victor-anisimov) (tag 354e0ccee54aeb2f191c3ce2c617ebf437e49d83).
+  - [LibreTT](github.com/victor-anisimov/LibreTT) -- free tensor transpose library for CUDA, ROCm, and SYCL platforms that is based on the [original cuTT library](github.com/ap-hynninen/cutt) extended to provide thread-safety improvements (via github.com/ValeevGroup/cutt) and extended to non-CUDA platforms by [@victor-anisimov](github.com/victor-anisimov) (tag 354e0ccee54aeb2f191c3ce2c617ebf437e49d83).
   - [Umpire](github.com/LLNL/Umpire) -- portable memory manager for heterogeneous platforms (tag f9640e0fa4245691cdd434e4f719ac5f7d455f82).
 - [Doxygen](http://www.doxygen.nl/) -- for building documentation (version 1.8.12 or later).
 - [ScaLAPACK](http://www.netlib.org/scalapack/) -- a distributed-memory linear algebra package.
 If detected, the following C++ components will also be sought and downloaded, if missing: